All Episodes

 So I would urge folks, don't just sign the petition.

-If you really want to change Washington, let me ask everyone listening, and there is no radio audience like like like your audience rush.
+If you really want to change Washington, let me ask everyone listening, and there is no radio audience like your audience, Rush.

-Let me ask everyone listening, find three people this week to sign that petition and call their senators.
+Let me ask everyone listening to find three people this week to sign that petition and call their senators.

-I'll tell you the uh prevailing the conventional wisdom is that uh Reed's got his votes that there's no way that this ever going to happen.
+I'll tell you, the prevailing conventional wisdom is that Reed's got his votes, that there's no way that this is ever going to happen.

-That even if the Senate did vote the way you want them to Obama's gonna veto it, there's just no way that you can actually realize the outcome that you want here.
+That even if the Senate did vote the way you want him to, that Obama's going to veto it, there is just no way that you can actually realize the outcome that you want here.

-Well, that's because virtually nobody in Washington believes it's possible to win the argument with for the American people, to persuade to move people.
+Well, that's because virtually nobody in Washington believes it's possible to win the argument for the American people, to persuade, to move people.

-I think if the American people get engaged at sufficient numbers, first we unify Republicans on this vote, then we move Red State Democrats.
+I think if the American people get engaged in sufficient numbers, first we unify Republicans on this vote, then we move Red State Democrats.

-Listen, once we unify Republicans, if we can get 46 or all we need is 41 Republicans, then the phones light up on Mark Pryor and Mary Landrew and Kay Hagen and all the Red State Democrats and Mark Begage.
+Listen, once we unify Republicans, if we can get 46 or all we need is 41 Republicans, then the phones light up on Mark Pryor and Mary Landrew and Kay Hagan and all the Red State Democrats and Mark Begich.

 And so our objective is very simple, which is get all the Republicans to do what they say they believe in, just to stand up for what they've been telling their constituents over and over again they believe in.